Skip to main content

 Last modified:

-The simulation in VCOM provides you with real-time solar power simulations for each of your PV systems.
+The simulation in VCOM provides a real-time target value of expected power/energy for each of your PV systems.
 The simulation affects the following areas of VCOM:

 Target range